mariusbock/mariusbock.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Information Systems, University of Cologne, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Data Science, University of Mannheim, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Vision & Ubiquitous Computing, University of Siegen, 2024 (expected)

 Work experience
 ======